HasJamOn/harbour/README.md

 How to add a ship:

-step 1: Create your own username folder under res://ships/"username" and add your ship's .tscn and .gd and any other pieces you create.
+step 1: Create your own username folder under res://ships/"username" and add your ship's .tscn and .gd and any other scenes and scripts you create.
+(Assets go in seperate assets/username/ folder)

 step 2: Create variable that loads your ship resource: